-New Markets’ team at Telefónica Cyber & Cloud has developed a report aimed at fighting disinformation and raising awareness.
+New Markets’ team at Telefónica Tech Cyber Security & Cloud has developed a report aimed at fighting disinformation and raising awareness.

 In terms of cybersecurity, spreading these concepts and highlighting common mistakes and good practices can help keep families and businesses more protected daily.